alonitac/VMware25/tutorials/vsphere_ha_clusters.md

 8. Choose your cluster, and click on the **Monitor** tab.
 Under **Tasks and Events** you can monitor progress of setting your HA configurations.
    Upon successfully configurations, you shouldn't see any issues and alarms.

-[!IMPORTANT]
-You should see powered on WM vCLS .... which are the agents ....
+Now all your cluster's hosts participate in an election to choose the primary host.

+In addition, a small VM agent, named **vCLS** is provisioned first in the primary, and then in each secondary host of your cluster.
+Each vCLS agent is configured to communicate with other agents in the cluster.

-#### Troubleshooting
+### Troubleshooting

-The way to a healthy HS cluster might be ... the below ... will help you to troubleshhort your cluster.
+The way to a healthy HA cluster might be long.
+The below section will help you to troubleshoot your cluster.

+> [!WARNING]
- - This host currently has no management network redundancy
+> ##### This host currently has no management network redundancy
- - The number of vSphere HA heartbeat datastores for this host is 0, which is less than required: 2
+> A production grade cluster should have at least 2 VMKernel NIC, you can stay with 1 and peacefully live with the warning.

+> [!WARNING]
- - No datastore configured for host
+> #### No datastore configured for host
+> You must configure a local datastore (at least for the vCLS VM agent)

 > [!WARNING]